rosineygp/mkdkr/README.md

 ## Reason

-Build pipeline for a dedicated platform can take a lot of time to learn and test, with **mkdkr** your can test all thing locally and run it before in any pipeline engine, like Jenkins, Actions, Gitlab-ci and others.
+Build pipeline for a dedicated platform can take a lot of time to learn and test, with **mkdkr** you can test all things locally and run it before in any pipeline engine like Jenkins, Actions, Gitlab-ci and others.

 ![standards](https://imgs.xkcd.com/comics/standards.png)